luke-jenner/Windswept-Atlas/src/site/notes/Eos/Astral Sea.md

 It’s the backstage area that no one was ever meant to see.

 Dead gods, floating in the void.
-Historically, this is where the Dawn War took place.
+Historically, this is where the [[World Lore/Dawnwar\|DawnWar]] took place.

 Creatures don’t age or suffer from hunger or thirst.